New Museum: Exhibitions and the Triennial

-Promoted twice since joining the New Museum in 2011, Margot Norton has organized exhibitions including one by Turner Prize-winner Laure Prouvost and the museum solo of Judith Bernstein.
+Margot Norton has organized exhibitions, including one by Turner Prize-winner Laure Prouvost and the museum solo of Judith Bernstein.

-The museum has announced a summer show, scheduled to open on July 20, 2016, called "The Keeper".
-With over 4,000 objects from more than two dozen collectors, it presents object lessons about the process of collecting.
+The museum hosted a show on July 20, 2016, called "The Keeper".
+With over 4,000 objects from more than two dozen collectors, it presented object lessons about the process of collecting.

+In March 2023, it was announced that Vivian Crockett and Isabella Rjeille will co-curate the 6th edition of the New Museum Triennial in 2026.